nuagex/nuagex-labs/0820-VNS-LiveAction/README.md

 # Use cases

-Provide a generic VNS monitoring platform to allow two NSG-Vs and PC behind each NSG.
+Provide a generic VNS and liveSP platform to allow two NSG-Vs and PC behind each NSG.

 # Lab Deployment